tpwd/ke_search/Documentation/Configuration/Notes.rst

 Notes
 =====

-Notes on typoscript and flexform settings
+Notes on TypoScript and flexform settings
 -----------------------------------------

 Each property in Flexform overwrites the property defined by TypoScript.